-Why Upgrading Nuclear Medicine Information System Software is Important
+Why You Should Upgrade Nuclear Medicine Information System Software

 When radioactivity was first used for medical purposes in clinical research and diagnosis, simple calculations were required to measure the level of nuclear radiation between samples.
 However, calculating ratios required division, a more difﬁcult task.
 It was made easy using the slide rule, which was used until the early 1970s.
 Small portable electronic calculators were introduced into nuclear medicine testing and analysis which replaced the slide rule enabling advanced calculation of radioactivity levels in samples.

 As technology advanced past mathematical equations, computer technology was leveraged to provide even more insight and diagnostic capabilities.
 Today, computer software applied to nuclear medicine camera technology enables in-depth calculations and exacting diagnosis for specific areas of medicine including disease detection, cardiac care, and the diagnosis of brain disorders.